Saturday, December 24, 2022

 This volunteer globe mallow is a nice addition to my cactus garden...

-Here's an Arizona Poppy coming up in the place that I transplanted one last year.
+Here's an Arizona Poppy coming up where I transplanted one last year (by the native bunch grass.)

 I'm really loving the abundant weed that is covering my front yard basin.
 I use horse purslane as living mulch.
 And then break it up into straw-like mulch when it dies!
 It also has pretty purple flowers that the pollinators just love.
 And yeah, it is also edible, but not as palatable as my favorite edible weed common purslane (see below.)
 I would cook it.